yip-kl/meltano_sample/README.md

 - The architecture involves running Meltano container using the KubernetesPodOperator which runs the workload in Cloud Composer 2 GKE, which supports only `general-purpose` compute class which has no GPU

 Things to try in the future:
-- Having the Dockerfile read PROJECT_ROOT in .env rather than declared separately
 - Incremental runs

 # Develop